Getting started

 Send your first request

-- In the sidebar, open the Requests menu (the ⋮ button or right-click) and choose New request.
+- In the sidebar, open the Workspace menu (the ⋮ button or right-click) and choose New request.

 - Set the method (defaults to